-Risks and opportunities are prioritized based on impact to the environment as well as monetary implications of identified climate change risks and potential project opportunities.
-Based on this information as well as business need, projects are prioritized in a manner that allows Vermilion to support healthy communities as well as augment our strong shareholder value.
+Risks and opportunities are prioritized based on impact to the environment and our communities, as well as financial implications of identified climate change risks and potential project opportunities.
+Projects are prioritized to allow Vermilion to support both healthy communities and shareholder values.

-Scenario planning: At a minimum, on an annual basis, and more frequently when required (such as daily during cyclone season), Vermilion examines and reassesses the risk associated with climate change and the potential effects on operations globally.
-This review considers the potential impact of a 2oC scenario, with these impacts included in our risk assessment process, including:
+Scenario Planning: At minimum, on an annual basis, and more frequently when required (such as daily during cyclone season), Vermilion examines and reassesses the risk associated with climate change and the potential effects on operations globally.
+This review considers the potential impact of a 1.5 to 2oC scenario, including:

-The results annually feed back into our risk/opportunity management process to ensure Vermilion has a sound data foundation to support responsible decisions in our operating areas.
-Detailed analysis of these risks, including potential impact, financial implications, management methods and cost of management, can be found in our annual CDP submission.
-Vermilion also proactively conducts operational and engineering reviews aimed at increasing efficiency, reducing emissions and monetary expenditure requirements at major facilities, which has resulted in the identification of a large number of opportunities.
+Detailed analysis of these risks, including potential impact, financial implications, management methods and cost of management, can be found in our annual CDP submission, with a summary in our Annual Reports.
+Vermilion also proactively conducts operational and engineering reviews aimed at increasing efficiency, reducing emissions and expense requirements at major facilities, which has resulted in the identification of a large number of opportunities.